ryjen/the-fatherless/script-outline.md

 * Sael’s disciples continue to spread his teachings;
 * moral truth of one creator contrasted with Aurelian corruption
-* Punishment of Sael has not had popular effect like Caelans death; showing as weakness

 **Visuals:** Flickering candles, whispered sermons, small crowds.
 **Symbolism:** Ethical authority spreading like fire.